ed-marquez/hedera-example-eth-denver-2023/README.md

 ## Run the Example

 Fork the repository to get your own copy!
 That way you'll be able to make any changes you want to fit your needs.
-Be sure to check any requirements for running Hardhat (here)[https://hardhat.org/tutorial/setting-up-the-environment] You will need to (get a Testnet Hedera account)[https://portal.hedera.com/register].
+Be sure to check any requirements for running Hardhat [here](https://hardhat.org/tutorial/setting-up-the-environment) You will need to [get a Testnet Hedera account](https://portal.hedera.com/register).
 Be sure to use the credentials for the account with ECDSA keys.

 Once ready, use the following commands: